SM Spirituality Media

 The womb of the thus-gone

-The Sanskrit compound is tathāgata (the thus-gone, an epithet of the Buddha) plus garbha (womb, embryo, interior) — usually rendered in English as Buddha-nature or, more literally, Buddha-embryo.
-The term first appears in a cluster of Mahāyāna sūtras composed between the second and fourth centuries CE — the Tathāgatagarbha Sūtra, the Śrīmālādevī Sūtra, the Mahāparinirvāṇa Sūtra — which propose, against the older reading, that the buddha is not just a rare individual achievement but the underlying condition of every sentient being.
-The metaphor varies: a precious stone wrapped in dirty cloth, a honey-tree behind thorns, gold concealed in dross.
+The Sanskrit compound is tathāgata (the thus-gone, an epithet of the Buddha) plus garbha (womb, embryo, interior), usually rendered in English as Buddha-nature or, more literally, Buddha-embryo.
+The term first appears in a cluster of Mahāyāna§ sūtras composed between the second and fourth centuries CE: the Tathāgatagarbha Sūtra, the Śrīmālādevī Sūtra, and the Mahāparinirvāṇa Sūtra.
+These texts propose, against the older reading, that the buddha is not just a rare individual achievement but the underlying condition of every sentient being.
+The metaphors vary: a precious stone wrapped in dirty cloth, a honey-tree behind thorns, gold concealed in dross.
 The structural claim is the same: awakening is not produced; it is uncovered.
 What practice removes is not the absence of the buddha but the obscurations that have hidden the buddha that was never absent.

 Between emptiness and mind

-The doctrine sits between the two main philosophical streams of Mahāyāna.
-Madhyamaka, following Nāgārjuna, had analysed every phenomenon as empty of inherent self-nature.
+The doctrine sits between the two main philosophical streams of Mahāyāna§.
+Madhyamaka, following Nāgārjuna, had analysed every phenomenon as empty§ of inherent self-nature.
 Yogācāra, the mind-only school, had argued that what appears is constituted by mind.
-Tathāgatagarbha threaded the needle: there is no permanent self, but there is a luminous awareness that is the very condition under which emptiness is recognised at all, and this awareness is not the private possession of the awakened.
-In some Tibetan readings — the gzhan stong (other-empty) view of the Jonang school — the buddha-nature is read as positively existent, empty of defilements but not empty of its own qualities; the more orthodox rang stong (self-empty) view treats it as another way of saying every being can in principle awaken.
-The two positions look incompatible until one notices they are answering different questions, the first ontological and the second pedagogical.
+Tathāgatagarbha threaded the needle: there is no permanent self, but there is a luminous awareness that is the very condition under which emptiness is recognised at all.
+This awareness is not the private possession of the awakened.
+In some Tibetan readings, the gzhan stong (other-empty) view of the Jonang school reads buddha-nature as positively existent, empty of defilements but not empty of its own qualities.
+The more orthodox rang stong (self-empty) view treats it as another way of saying every being can in principle awaken.
+The two positions look incompatible until one notices they are answering different questions: the first is ontological, the second pedagogical.

 Sudden, not gradual